coderefinery/manuals/workshop_playbook.md

  - check Freshdesk for new support requests

 ## During the workshop
+- during/after each workshop day, collect relevant news on the workshop webpage
-- after every workshop day, send summary and preparation for next day email to all
+- after every workshop day, send summary and preparation for next day email to all (can be based on the website news and link there so that it can be updated)

 ## After the workshop